 A third condition that generally falls under the arthritis umbrella is fibromyalgia.
 This condition is technically not an arthritic condition, but the pain of fibromyalgia can manifest itself in the joints.
 Fibromyalgia is a syndrome linked to the brain and spinal cord not being on the same page when it comes to processing pain signals.
 It is believed by some specialists that the syndrome might be the result of an overactive central nervous system.

-Although PRP therapy and its stem cell counterpart are not appropriate for every cause of chronic pain, we are happy to report that the therapies are effectively used to treat osteoarthritis and other orthopedic injuries.
+Although PRP therapy and its total nucleated cell counterpart are not appropriate for every cause of chronic pain, we are happy to report that the therapies are effectively used to treat osteoarthritis and other orthopedic injuries.
 As a doctor looking to offer alternatives to surgery and long-term use of pain medication, we invite you to further investigate regenerative medicine therapies for yourself.